UppASD/UppASD-manual/content/input.rst

 |  set_landeg   |    Flag for assigning different values of the gyromagnetic factor for the moments.
 Set to 0 by default.|
 +---------------+--------------------------------------------------------------------------------------------------------+

-.. \begin{description}[leftmargin=!,labelwidth=\widthof{\bfseries fifteenchars}]
-.. %simulation parameters
-.. %%%%%%
-.. \litem{simid} The 8 character long simulation id.
-All output files will include the \rkeyword{simid} as a label.
-.. %%%%%%
-.. \litem{cell} The three lattice vectors describing the cell.
-.. %%%%%%
-.. \litem{ncell} Number of repetitions of the cell in each of the lattice vector directions.
-.. %%%%%%
-.. \litem{bc} Boundary conditions (P=periodic, 0=free).
-.. %%%%%%
-.. \litem{natoms} Number of atoms in one cell.
-(Not needed if a \rfilename{posfile} is provided)
-.. %%%%%%
-.. \litem{ntypes} Number of types atoms in one cell.
-(Not needed if a \rfilename{posfile} is provided)
-.. %%%%%%
-.. %\subsubsection*{External files}
-.. \litem{momfile}  External file describing the magnitudes and directions of magnetic moments.
-.. %%%%%%
-.. \litem{posfile} External file for the positions of the atoms in one cell, accompanied with the site number and type of the atom.
-.. %%%%%%
-.. \litem{posfiletype} Flag to change between \emph{C=Cartesian} or D=direct coordinates in posfile.
-.. %%%%%%
-.. \litem{set_landeg} Flag for assigning different values of the gyromagnetic factor for the moments.
-Set to 0 by default.
-.. %%%%%%
-.. \end{description}

 Hamiltonian parameters
 ^^^^^^^^^^^^^^^^^^^^^^